gregcaporaso/microbiogeo/doc/notes/repeated_measures_permanova.rst

 This statistical method is very elusive and hard to track down.
 There doesn't really seem to be a consensus regarding how time should be treated in these types of data.
-Many people simply use traditional PERMANOVA, but this ignores the correlation between space/time, thus inflating p-values [:ref:`2 <rmpermref2>`].
+Many people simply use traditional PERMANOVA, but this ignores the correlation between samples taken at different timepoints, thus inflating p-values [:ref:`2 <rmpermref2>`].
 Others use time as a fixed factor [:ref:`1 <rmpermref1>`], while others still use time as a random factor [:ref:`4 <rmpermref4>`]. [:ref:`5 <rmpermref5>`] is a good reference for an explanation of fixed versus random factors.